SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 an instance property or type property with a particular name and type.
-The protocol doesn't specify whether the property should be a stored property or a computed property – it just specifies the required property name and type.
+The protocol doesn't specify whether the property should be a stored property or a computed property – it only specifies the required property name and type.

-The protocol also specifies whether each property must be either:
+The protocol also specifies whether each property must be gettable or gettable *and* settable.

-* gettable *and* settable, or
-* gettable

 If a protocol requires a property to be gettable and settable, that property requirement cannot be fulfilled by a constant stored property or a read-only computed property.
-If the protocol only requires a property to be gettable, the requirement can be satisfied by any kind of property, and it is perfectly valid for it to also be settable if this is useful for your own code.
+If the protocol only requires a property to be gettable, the requirement can be satisfied by any kind of property, and it is valid for it also to be settable if this is useful for your own code.

 Property requirements are always declared as variable properties, prefixed with the ``var`` keyword.
-Gettable-and-settable properties are indicated by writing ``{ get set }`` after their type declaration, and gettable properties are indicated by writing ``{ get }``.
+Gettable and settable properties are indicated by writing ``{ get set }`` after their type declaration, and gettable properties are indicated by writing ``{ get }``.